MakieOrg/Makie.jl/docs/tutorials/basic-tutorial.md

 Each `lines` call creates a new axis in the position given as the first argument, that's why we use `lines` and not `lines!` here.

-## Constructing axes manually

-Like [Figure](\reflink{Figures})s, we can also create axes manually.
+We can also create a couple of axes manually at first and then plot into them later.
-This is useful if we want to prepare an empty axis to then plot into it later.

-The default 2D axis that we have created implicitly so far is called \myreflink{Axis} and can also be created in a specific position in the figure by passing that position as the first argument.

 For example, we can create a figure with three axes.

 \begin{examplefigure}{svg = true}